JohanPeeters/ride-sharing/README.md

    * `REACT_APP_HOTJAR_INLINE_SETUP_SRI`
    * `REPORT_URI_SUBDOMAIN`
    * `AS`
+   * `INLINE_RUNTIME_CHUNK` - this is only needed when you are doing production builds, e.g. on Netlify.
+It should be set to `false`; this causes the runtime script not to be inlined in a production build.
+If the variable is not set to `false` during a Netlify build, the runtime script will fail to execute because of the CSP specified in `netlify.toml`.
 1. `npm install`
 1. `npm start`
    * starts a development server
    * opens a tab in the default browser
    * loads the SPA.
 1. Make changes and watch the effects on the application.

+The repo contains files to build and deploy the application on Netlify as well as the source code.

 ## React